grid-line

 The Semrush Keyword Magic Tool shows long-tail keywords related to "running shoes" and many like "altra running shoes" have much lower difficulty with higher transactional intent

-This is specifically why you need to define your niche first.
+This is why you need to define your niche first.
 When you're working through the keyword lists, you don't want to spend time and effort on keywords you can't rank for.

 You can take advantage of that, create the content, and top the SERPs.